Krishna-Chaurasia/JS/01_DOM/01_html.md

     const tempLiList =  document.querySelectorAll('li')// tempLiList is var. of 'li' with querySelectorAll; and here tempLiList gives all list data

+    tempLiList.style.color = 'green' // this will not work because specific list is not selected

+    tempLiList[0].style.color = 'green' // this will work because specific list is selected

+    // Check all prototype
-    Note:: NodeList do not have all property of Array
+    Note:: NodeList do not have all property of Array i.e NodeList and HTML collection are not pure array

     document.getElementsByClassName('list-item') //if 'li' tags has class name(list-item) only then this code gives 'li' list names